falkush/bluedog-v2/README.md

 # bluedog-v2

 Initial save state must be in slot 1 and copied in slot 3 and 4.
 The save state must be done such that pressing A starts the race.
 I recommend using Rice as the video plugin (N64->Plugins->Active Video Plugin) as I got better performances under it.
+Be sure that bluedog_stats.txt is in the same folder as goldboi.lua.
+It is used to track stats about the simulations, which are important for the duct tape fix I implemented.
+In short, Bizhawk doesn't like saving and loading save states over and over, and it starts to glitch after around 1k iterations, so I implemented a quick fix for this.

 # Letters meaning